 Credit risk is the risk that the counterparty to a financial instrument will cause a financial loss for the Portfolio by failing to discharge an obligation.
-For fair value portfolios, the definition of credit risk is expanded to include the risk of losses through fair value changes arising from changes in credit spreads.
+For fair value portfolios the definition of credit risk is expanded to include the risk of losses through fair value changes arising from changes in credit spreads

 Credit risk is only applicable to the financial assets of the Portfolio.
-The credit risk is considered to be low.
+The credit risk is considered to be low as the Portfolio financial assets represent global investment grade fixed income securities that ensure lower default risk.
 The carrying amounts of financial assets represent the maximum credit exposure.
 None of the Portfolio's financial assets are considered past due or impaired.

 Credit risk arising on cash on call, money market instruments and cash deposits is mitigated by depositing funds with reputable banks with acceptable credit ratings.
-All investments are analysed, and due diligence is applied by the Portfolio's credit committee to ensure that investments are of a good enough quality to counter risk exposure.
+All investments are analysed and due diligence is applied by the Portfolio's credit committee to ensure that investments are of a good enough quality to counter risk exposure.